COURSE DESCRIPTION | COURSE MATERIAL | LAB ASSIGNMENTS | GRADING | INSTRUCTORS | WEEKLY SCHEDULE

 Extra-creditswill be granted for:

-(i) Participating in Korea-related events including Korean Conversation Club meetings and Korean movie nights when a report on the event is submitted in Korean.
+(i) Participating in Korea-related events including Korean Conversation Club meetings, Korean movie nights, lectures on Korea, etc. and submitting a report on the event is submitted in Korean.

 ** Your performance in each drill section will be monitored and graded by your drill instructor each day.
 The grading criteria not only includes your Korean language performance, but also your attitude, punctuality, cooperation, preparation and participation.